OpenVPN/openvpn/doc/man-sections/encryption-options.rst

     If supplied, include the supplied ``metadata`` in the wrapped client key.
 This metadata must be supplied in base64-encoded form.
-The metadata must be at most 735 bytes long (980 bytes in base64).
+The metadata must be at most 733 bytes long (980 characters in base64, though note that 980 base64 characters can encode more than 733 bytes).

     If no metadata is supplied, OpenVPN will use a 64-bit unix timestamp representing the current time in UTC, encoded in network order, as